alexcasalboni/aws-lambda-power-tuning/terraform/Readme.md

-# Lambda Power Tuning Terraform native
+# Deploy with Terraform natively

 ## Overview
-This was created for those that may not be in a position to use Cloudformation.
-Some may not have access, for others it may not be an approved service within their company.
-Either way, this was our situation.
+This deployment option is intended for those who may not be in a position to use AWS Cloudformation, in cases where you do not have access or when CloudFormation is not an approved service within your company.

 ## Before you start

-Modify the variables to your desired region, and to target the correct AWS Account
+Modify the variables to your desired region, and to target the correct AWS Account.

 ```
 variable "aws_region" {